 What is Community Supported Agriculture?

-The New Haven CT CSA Experience
+The New Haven Farms CSA Experience

-By choosing to participate in New Haven Farms’ CSA Program, you make a powerful commitment to purchase local, organic produce that positively impacts our local economy, personal health, and environment.
+By choosing to participate in New Haven Farms’ CSA Program, you make a powerful commitment to purchase local, organic produce that positively impacts our local economy, personal health, and the environment.
 Each week, you will bring home a fresh basket of vegetables, according to what is in season that week on the farm.
 This basket may contain unfamiliar vegetables and expose you and your family to new and healthy eating options.
 You will learn about eating seasonally, becoming more in tune with the New England farming calendar.